lord-dubious/understand.me/docs/development_guide/part9_growth_tracking_module.md

 *   **Voice Agent Interactions (Alex - Component 10.2):** (Scripts remain largely the same, delivered via Alex's standard presence in AI Panel or specific coaching cards)
     *   Alex explains insights displayed in `<Text>` and chart components.
-    *   PicaOS might be used for complex, on-device analysis of voice recordings (if user consented) to provide richer emotional or tonal insights, which Alex then presents.
+    *   AI Orchestration Layer might be used for complex, on-device analysis of voice recordings (if user consented) to provide richer emotional or tonal insights, which Alex then presents.

 *   **Navigation (React Navigation):**
     *   "Growth" tab on main Bottom Tab Navigator leads to K (Personal Growth Dashboard).